Jopkirs/One-Only/index.md

 The app does use third party services that may collect information used to identify you.

-Links to privacy policy of third party service providers used by the app
+Links to privacy policy of third party service providers used by the app.

 Google Play Services: https://policies.google.com/privacy